-Furthermore, the electric bicycles and motorcycles must pass various tests, undergo a certification process and finally be affixed with China Compulsory Certification, or CCC, prior to being delivered from the factory, being sold, or being used in any commercial case, and such certification is also subject to periodic renewal.
-On March 14, 2019, the Opinions of the State Administration for Market Regulation, the MITT and the Ministry of Public Security on Intensifying Supervision of the Execution of National Standards for Electric Bicycles, or the Opinions, was promulgated.
-The Opinions provides that the market supervision department should strengthen the management of CCC certification for electric Bicycles, strengthen inspections of certification flowing into the market.
-We have obtained CCC certification for all of our current products, and will try to obtain CCC certification for our future products.
-There is no guarantee, however, all series of our products will always comply with the CCC standard and satisfy the requirements of CCC certification, or we will be able to renew our current certification or certify timely our new products in the future.
-If our products were found to be in non-compliance of the CCC standard, we would be prohibited from selling such e-scooters in the Chinese market, which would in turn materially and adversely affect our sales and revenue, and cause damage to our brand and result in liabilities.
+Furthermore, the electric bicycles and motorcycles must pass various tests, undergo a certification process and finally be affixed with China Compulsory Certification prior to being delivered from the factory, being sold or being used in any commercial case, and such certification is also subject to periodic renewal.
+On March 14, 2019, the Opinions of the State Administration for Market Regulation, the Ministry of Industry and Information Technology and the Ministry of Public Security on Intensifying Supervision of the Execution of National Standards for Electric Bicycles was promulgated.
+The opinions provide that the market supervision department shall strengthen the management of the China Compulsory Certification for electric Bicycles, strengthen inspections of certification agencies and manufacture enterprises and only allow vehicles that meet the Electric Bicycle Standards and obtained the China Compulsory Certification for our future products.
+There is no guarantee, however, all series of our products will always comply with the China Compulsory Certification standard and satisfy the requirements of the China Compulsory Certification, or we will be able to renew our current certification or certify timely our new products in the future.
+If our products were found to be non-compliant with the China Compulsory Certification standard, we would be prohibited from selling such e-scooters in the Chinese market, which would in turn materially and adversely affect our sales and revenue and cause damage to our brand and result in liabilities.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulations- Regulations Relating to Production of E-Scooter-Regulations on Product Quality."
+Information on the Company-B. Business Overview-Regulations-Regulations Relating to Production of E-Scooter-Regulations on Product Quality."